isissi/LightBnB/LightBnB_WebApp-master/README.md

   * `apiRoutes.js` and `userRoutes.js` are responsible for any HTTP requests to `/users/something` or `/api/something`.
   * `json` is a directory that contains a bunch of dummy data in `.json` files.
   * `database.js` is responsible for all queries to the database.
 It doesn't currently connect to any database, all it does is return data from `.json` files.

+## Dependencies
+  * bcrypt: ^3.0.6
+  * body-parser: ^1.19.0
+  * cookie-session: ^1.3.3
+  * express: ^4.17.1
+  * nodemon: ^1.19.1
+  * pg: ^8.7.1"

+## Getting Started
+1. Create a new repository using this repository as a template.
+2. Clone your repository onto your local device.
+3. Install dependencies using the npm install command.
+4. Start the web server using the npm run local command.
+The app will be served at http://localhost:3000/.
+5. Go to http://localhost:3000/ in your browser.

+## How LightBNB works
+1. Search property list by clicking "Search" in the navigation bar.
+2. Log in as a existing user or sign up for a new account.
+3. After logged in, you are able to
+  * Check all the properties registered under your account in "My Listings".
+  * Check all your reservations in "My Reservations".
+  * Creat a new property in "Creating List".